Ademir de Menezes

 Ademir Marques de Menezes (/pt/; 8 November 1922 – 11 May 1996) was a Brazilian footballer, regarded as one of the best forwards in the country's history.
-His prominent underbite earned him the nickname Queixada (The Jaw).
-He was also the top goalscorer of the 1950 FIFA World Cup.
+He was the top goalscorer of the 1950 FIFA World Cup and scores 32 goals in 39 appearances for the Brazil national team.

 Club career

 Ademir began his club career with Sport Recife before moving to Vasco da Gama.
 He played for Vasco for two spells, 1942–1945 and 1948–56, broken by a spell at Fluminense.
 In total, Ademir won two Pernambuco State League Championships (1941, 1942) and five Rio State League championships (1945, 1949, 1950, 1952, 1956).
 He won another with Fluminense (1946).
 He was the league's top scorer in 1949 with 30 goals and again in 1950 with 25 goals.
 Ademir finally retired from playing in 1956, going on to work as a commentator, coach and businessman.

 International career

 Ademir is best known for his exploits in the 1950 World Cup held in his native Brazil.
 Playing in an outstanding forward trio involving Zizinho and Jair he won the Golden Boot as the top scorer in the competition with 9 goals, and he also helped the team with 6 assists in the tournament.
 He was the scorer of the first competitive goal at the Maracanã stadium.
 Despite this feat, he could not bring victory to Brazil in the decisive match against Uruguay – a national tragedy which was later dubbed the Maracanazo.

 Ademir also enjoyed success in the Copa América.
 He played in the 1945, 1946, 1949, and 1953 editions of the tournament, with 13 goals and 3 assists in 18 appearances in the competition, including a tournament-winning hat-trick in the final play-off against Paraguay in 1949.
 He also won the Panamerican Championship with Brazil in 1952 scoring two goals on the title match against Chile.
 In total, Ademir played 39 times for his country, scoring 32 goals (according to RSSSF) between 1945 and 1953.